siobhon-egan/git-command-line/episodes/04-changes.Rmd

 	new file:   mars.txt
 ```

+## `git commit`

-Git now knows that it's supposed to keep track of `mars.txt`,
-but it hasn't recorded these changes as a commit yet.
+Git now knows that it's supposed to keep track of `mars.txt`, but it hasn't recorded these changes as a commit yet.
-To get it to do that,
-we need to run one more command:
+To get it to do that, we need to run one more command:

 ```bash
 git commit -m "Start notes on Mars as a base"